-Neoprene gaskets comprise a thermoplastic elastomer based upon polychloroprene.
-Neoprenes are widely used in medical devices due to their ability to maintain shape while being stretched over long periods.
+Neoprene gaskets comprise a thermoplastic elastomer based on polychloroprene.
+Neoprenes are widely used in medical devices due to their ability to maintain shape while stretched over long periods.

-The most common method for manufacturing neoprene gaskets involves using an extruder that heats and melts the polymer into its final form.
+The most common method for manufacturing neoprene involves using an extruder that heats and melts the polymer into its final form.
 The molten material then passes through a die orifice that shapes it into the desired product.

 Thermal insulation reduces the amount of heat that passes through an object by reducing its ability to transfer energy from one surface to another.

 The most common application for insulating materials is building construction, where it helps keep warm air inside buildings during cold weather or cool air outside during hot summer days.